bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS stands for Relational Database Management System.
+It is the database software itself, taking care of storage, querying, updating etc. Specifically, an RDBMS uses a relational model of data.

+SQL stands for Structured Query Language, is a language (or a family of closely related languages or dialects) which is typically used to query the RDBMS as talked about above.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+So there aren't multiple ids, causing confusion and breakage down the road when modifying the table.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+A foreign key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+A joining table which acts as a sort of "bridge" used as a one-to-many in between the many-to-many tables.

 ## Minimum Viable Product